geoarrow/geoarrow/metadata.md

 -   WKT2:2015 (ISO 19162:2015)
 -   WKT2:2018 (ISO 19162:2018)

-Any WKT encoding used in must be supported by the [Proj](https://proj.org/index.html) library.
+Any WKT encoding used must be supported by the [Proj](https://proj.org/index.html) library.

 ## Geometry encoding